eyu005/Azure-B2B-Prototype/README.md

 ## Updating Authentication Configuration (clientId, tenantId, authority)

-The authentication configuration for Azure AD is located in the `msalConfig` object.
+The authentication configuration for Azure AD is located in the `authConfig.js` object.
 Update these values according to your Azure AD environment.

 ### 1) clientId